gpropf/clarity/README.md

 }
 ```

 The 4 letters at the end of the type actually tell you exactly what's missing.
 In this case the most relevant part is the 'b' which means type `bool`.
+So essentially we didn't have a Checkbox<bool> type defined anywhere.